-- a) The development of a coherent and sustained research program - b) Publication in one or more of the following formats: - i. peer-reviewed (inter)national journals - ii. book publication by a press relevant to the candidate's area(s) of expertise - iii. creative media (e.g., museum exhibits, catalogues, major edited works) - c) submission of grant proposal applications for external funding of a research program and/or creative activities.
+- a) The development of a coherent and sustained research program - b) Publication in one or more of the following formats: - i. peer-reviewed (inter)national journals - ii. book publication by a peer-reviewed press relevant to the candidate's area(s) of expertise - iii. creative media (e.g., museum exhibits, catalogues, major edited works)

-An expected level of productivity could be publication of one to two scholarly items per year (averaged over time in rank) along with obtaining adequate outside funding to support her/his research program.
-Peer-reviewed articles, peer-reviewed books, edited or co-edited volumes, professionally refereed online locations and chapters in books are all considered scholarly publications.
+An expected level of productivity could be publication of one or more scholarly items per year (averaged over time in rank).
+Peer-reviewed articles, peer-reviewed books, edited or co edited volumes, professionally refereed online publications, and chapters in books are all considered relevant and appropriate scholarly publications.
 Research products may also include reports for governmental or non-governmental agencies, whether or not these reports are available to the wider public.

 CCS values interdisciplinary scholarship, research support, collaboration, and publication.
-Faculty working on interdisciplinary topics may be more likely than others to acquire research support from internal UH grants (e.g. shared equipment, research assistants, or postdoctoral researchers), and they may be more likely than others to appear as senior researchers (rather than as Co-PIs) on external funding proposals.
+Faculty working on interdisciplinary topics may be more likely than others to acquire research support from internal UH grants (e.g. funding for research travel, research assistants, postdoctoral researchers, or shared equipment), and they may be more likely than others to appear as senior researchers (rather than as PIs or Co-PIs) on external funding proposals.
 Faculty working on interdisciplinary topics may be more likely to be involved in the collaborative co-authorship of publications and other scholarly work.

-Some scholarly publications/products may have very broad impacts as indicated by internal and external peer evaluations (such as a significant book published by a prestigious press); the requirement of one to two publications per year may be waived in these cases.
+Some scholarly publications/products may have very broad impacts as indicated by internal and external peer evaluations (such as a significant book published by a prestigious press); the expectation of one or more publications per year may be waived in these cases.
 Evidence of emerging national recognition for research in the form of reviews, citations, awards, external letters of assessment, and other forms can help to demonstrate the candidate's level of recognition.